 It’s quite the honor to be part of the Better Homes & Gardens Style Maker event.
-Last year I was invited but it was a bust…if you saw my Instagram Stories, you know that I became deathly ill with the flu, stuck in my hotel room.
-Cooper and Zoe got it before I left, and at 2 am, the day of Style Maker, I became the next victim.
+Last year I was invited but it was a bust…if you saw my Instagram Stories, you know that I became deathly ill the night before with the flu, stuck in my hotel room.
+Cooper and Zoe got it before I left, and at 2 AM, the day of Style Maker, I became the next victim.
 Couldn’t have timed it any better.
 This year I was bound and determined to stay healthy and make the Better Homes & Gardens Style Maker event the highlight of my year.

 I flew out the day before the event and decided to make the most of my time with a little shopping.
 The first stop was Olde Good Things to peruse some beautiful antiques, but then I thought to myself, “girl, you look at old junk every single day…live it up a bit”.